Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

         * (optional) `options` is a list of options that will be passed to the `mpiexec` or `mpirun` (`executable_path`) command.
-        * (optional) `processes_per_node` is either a number that represents the number of processes per node or a command that, when evaluated, gives the number of processes per node.
+        * (optional) `processes_per_node` is either a number that represents the number of processes per node or a command that, when evaluated on the master compute node (or master compute node container), gives the number of processes per node.
 If the field is specified, options will be automatically passed to the `mpiexec` or `mpirun` (`executable_path`) command in accordance with the specified runtime so that `num_instances` * `processes_per_node` processes spawn.
 If this field is used with `options`, it is the user's responsability